 If you're a mother you've not only got an incredibly important job, you've also got your hands full!
 We know being a mom can be a joy and challenge at the same time.
 Our Friday Morning Moms group is a special place where you can come, just as you are, to be inspired and refreshed.
 You'll meet new friends and discover smart ways to tackle the demands of motherhood and your faith.
 We would love to get to know you!
 This group strives to be a safe place for married and single moms of infants to elementary aged children to share the joys and frustrations of motherhood and to explore the purpose and promise God gives to us as women.

 We meet Friday mornings during the year for informal Bible study.
-We are studying "Forgotten God" by Francis Chan beginning on September 6.
+We will next study "Rhythms of Renewal" by Rebekah Lyons.

 Childcare is always provided at no cost.